hnmike/hnmike/20-30 technical knowledge hub/data engineer/data engineer lab 1 (202411160846).md

 	    ```

-ℹ️ To securely interact with GitHub repositories, it is recommended to use SSH keys.
-Follow theinstructions provided **[here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)** to set up SSH keys on GitHub.
+ℹ️ To securely interact with GitHub repositories, it is recommended to use <mark class="hltr-purple">SSH keys.</mark> Follow theinstructions provided **[here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)** to set up SSH keys on GitHub.

 - Navigate into the cloned repo using the command line: